mikevercoelen/redux-signal/README.md

 ### SignalContainer setup

-The second thing you need to do, is to setup the `SignalContainer`.
-Redux-signal is not responsible for rendering your Modal styles, you need your own Modal component.
-The `SignalContainer` is the link between signal and your modal component etc.
+The second thing you need to do, is to create a `SignalContainer`.
+Again: Redux-signal is not responsible for your Modal look and feel, you need your own Modal component, see [`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit) for a cool one.

+The `SignalContainer` is ***the link between signal and your modal component*** etc.

-First we create a `SignalContainer` component:
+So let's create a `SignalContainer` component:

+`containers/SignalContainer.js`

 ```js
 import React from 'react'